Keerthi0910/receipt-processor-challenge/README.md

 # Receipt Processor Challenge

 This repository contains Java based solution to the Receipt Processor Challenge  provided by Fetch Rewards.
-This is developed using spring boot framework and primarily consists of 2 rest endpoints processing receipts and returns response with number of points based certain conditions.
+This is developed using spring boot framework and primarily consists of 2 rest endpoints processing receipts and returns response with number of points based on certain conditions.

 1. The /receipts/process POST endpoint accepts aa JSON Object with receipt details.
 It internally calculates the point based on the details in JSON object and returns unique UUD
 2. The /receipts/{id}/points GET endpoint returns the number of points based on the unique UUID provided in path variable.